-In June 2018, the Governmental Accounting Standards Board issued Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period".
-The requirements of this Statement are effective for reporting periods beginning after December 14, 2019.
-Earlier application is encouraged.
-The District has not yet determined the effects of this pronouncement on the financial statements of the District in the year of implementation.

-In August 2018, the Governmental Accounting Standards Board issued Statement No. 90 "Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61".
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-Earlier application is encouraged.
-The District has not yet determined the effects of this pronouncement on the financial statements of the District in the year of implementation.

 In May 2019, the Governmental Accounting Standards Board issued Statement No. 91 "Conduit Debt Obligations".
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
+The effective date of this pronouncement has been postponed by 12 months by GASB Statement No. 95.
 The District has not determined the effects of this pronouncement on the financial statements of the District in the year of implementation.

+In January 2020, the Governmental Accounting Standards Board issued Statement No. 92 "Omnibus 2020".
+The requirements of this statement are effective at various dates up to and including fiscal years and reporting periods beginning after June 15, 2021.
+The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
+This pronouncement did not and is not expected to have a material effect on the financial statements of the District in the year of implementation.

+In March 2020, the Governmental Accounting Standards Board issued Statement No. 93 "Replacement of Interbank Offered Rates".
+The requirements of this statement are effective at various dates up to and including reporting periods ending after December 31, 2021.
+The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
+This pronouncement is not expected to have a material effect on the financial statements of the District in the year of implementation.